Chinese New Year or Spring Festival

 Legends of the Spring Festival

 The most widely known legend about Chinese New Year is that in ancient times villagers were menaced by a vicious monster called 年 Nián that came each year to devour their children and the livestock.
-After many years of terrorizing the village it was found that loud noises, bright light and people dressed in red frightened the Nian monster away; and so to this day people cover their houses in red and let off loud firecrackers.
+After many years of terrorizing the village it was found that loud noises, bright lights and people dressed in red frightened the Nian monster away; and so to this day people cover their houses in red and let off loud firecrackers.

 The legend of the Kitchen (hearth) legend is that he found that the world was in such a mess that he went to petition the Jade Emperor to destroy humanity.
 The other gods pleaded for them to be spared and so the Jade Emperor decided to let the gods visit Earth and see for themselves.
 During this time people had stopped work so they could clean and set everything neat and tidy for the visitation and so mercy was shown.